evenator/CarND-Capstone/README.md

 * [Dataspeed DBW](https://bitbucket.org/DataspeedInc/dbw_mkz_ros)
   * Use this option to install the SDK on a workstation that already has ROS installed: [One Line SDK Install (binary)](https://bitbucket.org/DataspeedInc/dbw_mkz_ros/src/81e63fcc335d7b64139d7482017d6a97b405e250/ROS_SETUP.md?fileviewer=file-view-default)
 * Download the [Udacity Simulator](https://github.com/udacity/CarND-Capstone/releases/tag/v1.2).

+### Downloading the Model

+The traffic light detector requires a TensorFlow model trained with traffic light data.
+Our team trained one for the Udacity simulator and one for the real imagery from Carla.
+The .zip file submitted to Udacity for review contains both models, but if you're downloading this project from GitHub, you'll need to [download the models](https://drive.google.com/drive/folders/0B6rZJWJmNK10ZnRXRXpMd09JX1U?usp=sharing) separately from Google Drive and save them in `src/ros/tl_detector/`.

 ### Usage (Simulator)